 Summer Staff FAQ

 So you're interested in working at camp, but you'd like to know a lot more?
 Here are some frequently asked questions (and their answers!) to help you understand the nuts and bolts of working at summer camp.
 Want to see the job description for a specific position?
-Email Megan Sweeney, Camp Programs Coordinator.
+Contact us!

 Pecometh's mission is to provide sanctuary for Christian hospitality & programming that promote God-inspired, life-changing experiences through camp & retreat ministries.
 While we don't require staff to identify as Christian, we expect enthusiastic and open-minded participation in all aspects of our Christian community: singing grace at every meal, singing/dancing to Christian kids worship music, encouraging campers to participate in Bible study & prayer by modeling active engagement and leadership, demonstrating good stewardship of the natural world, and upholding Christian moral values.
 We are an inclusive and affirming Christian community - we do not discriminate based on race, gender, sexual identity, national origin or church affiliation.